 I am not technical, where do I start?

-If you have a developer to work on this with you then the best thing to do is think about what you are trying to achieve and ignore how it would be done.
-If your end goal is to have a Market Trends widget in Tableau next to you Adwords, Google Analytics and Internal BI data then think about the date range it would show and the different filters you would want applied.
+Our Adthena's API technical documentation explains how to build out reports using our API service but we do recommend working with an engineer.
+The best thing to do is think about what you want to achieve and ignore how it would be done.
+For example, if your end goal is to have a Market Trends widget in Tableau next to your Google Ads, Google Analytics and internal BI data, just think about how you'd like to filter it and the date range.
+Once you've exported the data, share it with your engineer along with Adthena's API documentation.